-A low-budget documentary film by Lynn Zhang & Shirley Han Ying about the water crisis in the North China Plain.
+A 27-minute documentary film by Lynn Zhang & Shirley Han Ying about the water crisis in the North China Plain.
 It depicts the devastating consequences of water scarcity exacerbated by pollution.

 The film follows a group of farmers who saw their orchards destroyed by water pollution, and their one-sided struggle against a major corporation and an unsympathetic local government to gain compensation.